nickarms/100-days-of-code/r1-log.md

 Finished up the tribute page to King Bhumibol - https://codepen.io/nickarms/pen/aEyQwJ.
 And yes I tweeted about it - https://twitter.com/sirnixalot/status/949525498828242944

 ### R1D7
 Officially one week in - woo hoo!
 Starting in on the portfolio page now.
-Need to stay focused on delivering something versus delivering something perfect; perfect is the enemy of good.
+Need to stay focused on delivering something versus delivering something perfect; perfect is the enemy of good - https://twitter.com/sirnixalot/status/949899086731214848